practicingruby/practicing-ruby-paid/posts/v7/008-oss-quality.md

 https://github.com/rubygems/rubygems/pull/781

-### Make good use of extension points to limit your project's scope
+### 3) Favor extension points over features

-Although clients are likely to change their mind and product companies are likely to change their vision, they do not deal with the same challenges of open-source, which is that the potential scope of what people will use your code for is effectively infinite.
+Although clients are likely to change thoseeir mind and product companies are likely to change their vision, they do not deal with the same challenges of open-source, which is that the potential scope of what people will use your code for is effectively infinite.